baldaufT/quant_finance/codings/README.md

 # Strategies
-In this folder all coded strategies are collected.
-At the moment only "high-short".
+In this folder all coded strategies or analysis are collected.